teraspora/fractagons/README.md

  John :)

   -----------------------------------------------------------------------------------------------------------------
+Notes:

-<a name="fn1">1</a>: Note:  I hope to be open-sourcing my Java escape-time fractal program on Github before the end of the year - but may re-implement it in Clojure first!
+<a name="fn1">1</a>: I hope to be open-sourcing my Java escape-time fractal program on Github before the end of the year - but may re-implement it in Clojure first!